 Where the child or staff member tests positive, The Operations Director must be informed immediately.
-We must also advise the DFE (who may consult with Public Health England), The Local Authority and OFSTED.
+We must also advise the DFE (who will consult with the Local Public Health England), The Local Authority and OFSTED.
 We will follow all advise given by Public Health England.
 These notifications will be managed by the Operations Director but may be delegated to Area Managers, Nursery Managers as appropriate.